arnarthor/bs-node-fetch/README.md

 ## Credits

-This is a fork from [`bs-fetch`](https://github.com/reasonml-community/bs-fetch) with minor modifications for node-fetch.
-All credits go to the authors of that package.
+The initial bindings are a fork from [`bs-fetch`](https://github.com/reasonml-community/bs-fetch) with minor modifications for node-fetch.
+Credit to the authors of that package for a great foundation.

+Some minor additions have been made for node-fetch.